Parent page: Workspace Projects

-Altium Concord Pro provides an advanced, manufacturing orientated CAD-centric view of a project when opened in the browser interface.
+A Concord Pro Workspace provides an advanced, manufacturing-orientated CAD-centric view of a project when opened in the browser interface.
 This interface offers Design, Supply, Manufacture, and History view options, available in the left-hand navigation pane:

-Manufacturing – View the releases for the project.
+- Releases – View the releases for the project.
 Access is provided for opening a specific Release for detailed inspection in a Manufacturing Portal page.
 From this portal you can view and navigate the released file data, inspect the BOM, and view and comment on the snapshot of the design itself – the source for that released data.
 From either the Manufacture view, or through the Manufacturing Portal for a specific release, you'll have access to controls for downloading manufacturing data at various levels of granularity (from full data sets to individual generated output files).
+You also have the ability to compare BOM data between releases.

-History – Browse a progressive timeline of major events relating to the project, including its creation, commits, releases, and clones.
+- History – Browse a progressive timeline of major events relating to the project, including its creation, commits, releases, and clones.
 Each time a supported event happens in association with the project, that event is added to the timeline as a dedicated tile with various actions supported where applicable.
+You also can compare BOM data (file download) between release events.

-A project is opened from Concord Pro's Projects page by double-clicking on the project entry, by a single click on its title, or by selecting the project and choosing the Open option from the menu or project menu.
+A project is opened from the Workspace's Projects page by double-clicking on the project entry, by a single click on its title, or by selecting the project and choosing the Open option from the menu or project menu.
 The page will open in a new browser tab.

 Accessing the CAD-centric view page for a project.